climu/openstudyroom/docs/getting_started.md

 Install development dependencies: `pip install -r requirements_dev.txt`

-Run migrations and migrate:

-`./manage.py makemigrations`

-`./manage.py migrate`

-Load initial datas:
-`./manage.py loaddata fixtures/initial_data.json `

-Run the server:
+Load initial data, run migrations, and run the server: `./run.sh`
-`./manage.py runserver`

 The server should now be running on your computer at [http://127.0.0.1:8000](http://127.0.0.1:8000).
 You can connect with user `admin` and pass `admin`